 Garnet and Gold Social Society of San Marcos, Texas

-Supporting the Board are its advisors, Rick Whitley – Legal Advisor, Blair Williams – Constrcutiion Advisor and Jeffrey Dochen – Real Estate Advisor.
+Rick Whitley will be supporting the board as Legal Advisor.
 The advisors, along with one undergraduate Chapter Representative, participate as a non-voting members.

 The original house on Belvin, acquired in 1969 as the first fraternity house on campus, was sold in 1997 and a much newer and more manageable facility, located on Highway 123, replaced it.
 Beginning in 2006 there was a four year period during which Zeta Theta was not present at the University and as a result, this second house was sold to the Pi Kappa Phi Fraternity during January 2010.

 A renewed Zeta Theta tradition began in April 2010, following the initiation of new colony members and the Zeta Theta Chapter of Pi Kappa Alpha officially returned to Texas State.
 By all standards, the Chapter has been enormously successful and is thriving, but does not currently have an official or permanent house.
 Instead, it is leasing two adjacent facilities.
 Additional information is available by keying the “House” tab on this website page.

 Fortunately, and thanks to the fiduciary efforts of past board members, the new board undertakes its responsibilities with “money in the bank” that results in a solid beginning point.
 Although not nearly sufficient to either construct or acquire a suitable facility, this seed funding can be used to our advantage and efforts are already underway to identify an appropriate building site.